What Does Suicide Prevention Month Mean for Seniors?

 Conclusion

 Peristyle Residence provides assisted living and memory care services in New Orleans.
 We have eight beautiful residential care homes designed to meet the physical and emotional needs of our residents.
-Please contact us today for more information.
+We also offer respite care for individuals requiring short-term assisted living.